-Katherine Riegel’s latest book, Love Songs from the End of the World, is NOW AVAILABLE FOR PRE-ORDER at a significant discount from Main Street Rag Publishing; it will be published in October 2019.
+Katherine Riegel’s latest book, Love Songs from the End of the World, is now available from Main Street Rag Publishing.
 Previous full-length poetry books are What the Mouth Was Made For (FutureCycle 2013) and Castaway (FutureCycle 2010).
 Her collection of prose poems/short essays, Letters to Colin Firth, won the 2015 Sundress Publications Chapbook Competition.
 She’s also the author of two books on meditation and a larger life: There’s No Wrong Way: 44 Meditations, and The Manifesto.
 Katie received her MFA from the Iowa Writers’ Workshop and has taught writing at various colleges, most recently the University of South Florida.
 Her poems and essays have appeared in numerous publications, including Brevity, The Offing, Orion, Poets.org, The Rumpus, and Tin House.
 She is co-founder and poetry editor for Sweet: A Literary Confection.

 However, there is more to Katie than her professional bio.
 Katherine Riegel goes by Katie to most people, and wishes she’d had the sense to begin publishing under that name.
 But her first poems were published when when she was in college, and she thought real writers always used their formal names.
 So she waffles between names, and hopes you’ll call her whichever one you want—or just “Riegel” (pronounced “regal”), as her students often did.